nateware/redis-objects/README.md

 Using an ORM wrapper that retrieves a "record", updates values, then sends those values back, _removes_ the atomicity, cutting the nuts off the major advantage of Redis.
 Just use MySQL, k?

-This gem provides a Rubyish interface to Redis, by mapping [Redis types](http://redis.io/commands) to Ruby objects, via a thin layer over the `redis` gem.
+This gem provides a Rubyish interface to Redis, by mapping [Redis data types](http://redis.io/commands) to Ruby objects, via a thin layer over the `redis` gem.
 It offers several advantages over the lower-level redis-rb API: